thraxil/spokehub/README.md

 If you need a different database setup, create a `spokehub/local_settings.py` file and drop in a standard Django database config stanza there to point to the DB you want to use (that file is ignored by git).
+Then you can create the database and run `make migrate` to set it up.

 After that, you'll probably want a superuser so you can login: